xgouchet/Elmyr/docs/forger.md

       Returns a random array.

-      - _constraint_ :  the constraint to build the data in the array.
+      - _constraint_:  the constraint to build the data in the array.
 For more information, read the [Constraints](constraints.html) page.
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun anIntArray(min: Int, max: Int, size: Int = -1): IntArray**

       Returns a random array.

-      - _min_ : the minimum value (inclusive) for the numbers in the array.
+      - _min_: the minimum value (inclusive) for the numbers in the array.
-      - _max_ : the minimum value (exclusive) for the numbers in the array .
+      - _max_: the minimum value (exclusive) for the numbers in the array .
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun anIntArrayWithDistribution(mean: Int = 0, standardDeviation: Int = 100, size: Int = -1): IntArray**

       Returns a random array.

-      - _mean_ : the mean value of the distribution (default : 0).
+      - _mean_: the mean value of the distribution (default: 0).
-      - _standardDeviation_ : the standard deviation value of the distribution (default : 100).
+      - _standardDeviation_: the standard deviation value of the distribution (default: 100).
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aLongArray(constraint: LongConstraint, size: Int = -1): LongArray**

       Returns a random array.

-      - _constraint_ :  the constraint to build the data in the array.
+      - _constraint_:  the constraint to build the data in the array.
 For more information, read the [Constraints](constraints.html) page.
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aLongArray(min: Long, max: Long, size: Int = -1): LongArray**

       Returns a random array.

-      - _min_ : the minimum value (inclusive) for the numbers in the array.
+      - _min_: the minimum value (inclusive) for the numbers in the array.
-      - _max_ : the minimum value (exclusive) for the numbers in the array .
+      - _max_: the minimum value (exclusive) for the numbers in the array .
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aLongArrayWithDistribution(mean: Long = 0, standardDeviation: Long = 100, size: Int = -1): LongArray**

       Returns a random array.

-      - _mean_ : the mean value of the distribution (default : 0).
+      - _mean_: the mean value of the distribution (default: 0).
-      - _standardDeviation_ : the standard deviation value of the distribution (default : 100).
+      - _standardDeviation_: the standard deviation value of the distribution (default: 100).
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aFloatArray(constraint: FloatConstraint, size: Int = -1): FloatArray**

       Returns a random array.

-      - _constraint_ :  the constraint to build the data in the array.
+      - _constraint_:  the constraint to build the data in the array.
 For more information, read the [Constraints](constraints.html) page.
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aFloatArray(min: Float, max: Float, size: Int = -1): FloatArray**

       Returns a random array.

-      - _min_ : the minimum value (inclusive) for the numbers in the array.
+      - _min_: the minimum value (inclusive) for the numbers in the array.
-      - _max_ : the minimum value (exclusive) for the numbers in the array .
+      - _max_: the minimum value (exclusive) for the numbers in the array .
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aFloatArrayWithDistribution(mean: Float = 0, standardDeviation: Float = 100, size: Int = -1): FloatArray**

       Returns a random array.

-      - _mean_ : the mean value of the distribution (default : 0).
+      - _mean_: the mean value of the distribution (default: 0).
-      - _standardDeviation_ : the standard deviation value of the distribution (default : 100).
+      - _standardDeviation_: the standard deviation value of the distribution (default: 100).
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aDoubleArray(constraint: DoubleConstraint, size: Int = -1): DoubleArray**

       Returns a random array.

-      - _constraint_ :  the constraint to build the data in the array.
+      - _constraint_:  the constraint to build the data in the array.
 For more information, read the [Constraints](constraints.html) page.
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aDoubleArray(min: Double, max: Double, size: Int = -1): DoubleArray**

       Returns a random array.

-      - _min_ : the minimum value (inclusive) for the numbers in the array.
+      - _min_: the minimum value (inclusive) for the numbers in the array.
-      - _max_ : the minimum value (exclusive) for the numbers in the array .
+      - _max_: the minimum value (exclusive) for the numbers in the array .
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aDoubleArrayWithDistribution(mean: Double = 0, standardDeviation: Double = 100, size: Int = -1): DoubleArray**

       Returns a random array.

-      - _mean_ : the mean value of the distribution (default : 0).
+      - _mean_: the mean value of the distribution (default: 0).
-      - _standardDeviation_ : the standard deviation value of the distribution (default : 100).
+      - _standardDeviation_: the standard deviation value of the distribution (default: 100).
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aCharArray(constraint: CharConstraint, size: Int = -1): CharArray**

       Returns a random array.

-      - _constraint_ :  the constraint to build the data in the array.
+      - _constraint_:  the constraint to build the data in the array.
 For more information, read the [Constraints](constraints.html) page.
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aCharArray(min: Char, max: Char, size: Int = -1): CharArray**

       Returns a random array.

-      - _min_ : the minimum value (inclusive) for the chars in the array.
+      - _min_: the minimum value (inclusive) for the chars in the array.
-      - _max_ : the minimum value (exclusive) for the chars in the array .
+      - _max_: the minimum value (exclusive) for the chars in the array .
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aStringArray(constraint: CharConstraint, size: Int = -1): StringArray**

       Returns a random array.

-      - _constraint_ :  the constraint to build the chars of the Strings in the array.
+      - _constraint_:  the constraint to build the chars of the Strings in the array.
 For more information, read the [Constraints](constraints.html) page.
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aStringArray(constraint: StringConstraint, size: Int = -1): StringArray**

       Returns a random array.

-      - _constraint_ :  the constraint to build the Strings in the array.
+      - _constraint_:  the constraint to build the Strings in the array.
 For more information, read the [Constraints](constraints.html) page.
-      - _size_ : the size of the array, or -1 for a random size.
+      - _size_: the size of the array, or -1 for a random size.

    - **fun aStringArray(regex: String, size: Int = -1): Array<String>**